Citi is an advertising partner.

-The Citi Double Cash card is one of the newest entrants to the cash back credit card world.
+The Citi® Double Cash Card card is one of the newest entrants to the cash back credit card world.
 The introduction of this card has really forced us to move around our suggested lists for which cards to recommend.
 As a cash back card, it marries the ultimate rewards flexibility with a high effective rewards rate of 2%—1% when you make a purchase and 1% when you pay your balance.
 In addition the card comes with no annual fees, making it a zero downside credit card to have.
-The only drawback in comparing the Double Cash to the US Bank Club Carlson card is that the Citi card doesn't offer a signing promo to most new cardholders.
+The only drawback in comparing the Citi® Double Cash Card to the US Bank Club Carlson card is that the Citi card doesn't offer a signing promo to most new cardholders.
 (Some consumers have been offered welcome bonuses but these offers are generally not offered to the public.)
 If you're in a search for an everyday card to use and may not meet the spending requirements to make the Club Carlson or other fee based cards worthwhile, you should probably begin here.

 Club Carlson Premier Rewards vs Starwood Preferred Guest® Credit Card from American Express